courselab/snaskii21/README.md

 	Q to quit the game
 	space to skip the loading animation
-	R at game over screen to restart the game
+	R at game over screen to restart the game m/n on menu to change the number of walls

 ## Contributing